forb1ch/bp_checklist/README.md

-Check list save your date to the local storage.
+Check list save your data to the local storage.

 If u want to reset your data, you need to clear local storage:
 1. Press F12.